ByAUJay

 Real deployments to learn from

-- Avery Dennison’s atma.io manages product identities at multinational scale and anchors emissions/traceability data to Hedera—illustrating the “off‑chain graph + on‑chain proofs” pattern across tens of billions of items. (atma.io)
+- Avery Dennison’s atma.io is really shaking things up by managing product identities on a huge scale.
+They’re connecting emissions and traceability data to Hedera, showcasing that cool “off‑chain graph + on‑chain proofs” combo across tens of billions of items.
+You can check it out here: (atma.io).

 Verifiable product data and DPP: how to be ready

-- ESPR will require machine‑readable product attributes (composition, sustainability, repairability), accessible at the point of scan.
-Start with a DPP pilot for one category and align your attribute model to GS1 + W3C VC 2.0. (commission.europa.eu)
+- The ESPR is getting ready to request machine-readable product details like composition, sustainability, and repairability right at the point of scan.
+It might be a good idea to kick things off with a DPP pilot in a specific category and make sure your attribute model aligns with GS1 and W3C VC 2.0.
+You can check it out here: (commission.europa.eu)

 Reference architecture that works (and auditors like)